...

 Copper Pillar Plating

 An excellent plating process delivers you the exact thickness of the layer on the surface and you need to add a setup where the part continues to spin for that.
-The rotation and the incoming flow create a uniform current density and deliver your required results with consistency.
+The rotation and the incoming flow create a uniform current density and consistently deliver your required results.

 The following table gives a quick overview of the 3 main aforementioned electroplating techniques.